Michael Harris II Preview, Player Props: Braves vs. Rockies

-Michael Harris II -- batting .273 with three doubles, a triple, a home run, a walk and five RBI in his past 10 games -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Peter Lambert on the hill, on August 29 at 8:40 PM ET.
+Michael Harris II -- batting .341 in his past 10 games -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Kyle Freeland on the mound, on August 30 at 8:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Rockies.
+In his last appearance, he strung together three hits (going 3-for-4 with a double) against the Rockies.

 Michael Harris II Game Info & Props vs. the Rockies